asynchronics/tachyonix/README.md

 ### Benchmarks overview

-A custom [benchmarking suite][bench] was implemented that can test a number of popular MPSC and MPMS channels with several executors (Tokio, async-std, smolscale and Asynchronix).
+A custom [benchmarking suite][bench] was implemented that can test a number of popular MPSC and MPMC channels with several executors (Tokio, async-std, smolscale and Asynchronix).

 It contains at the moment 2 benchmarks: